 As a visitor, you can book rides on any 21 days during a 365-day period.
 The 21 days do not have to be consecutive.
-The 365-day period begins the first time you ride WTA paratransit.
 Unless your disability is apparent, you will need to provide proof of your paratransit eligibility.
 We will accept a letter that includes details of your level of eligibility or a paratransit ID from the transit agency where you live.
 Once WTA has received the documentation, you may schedule rides for the next day.

 If you have not applied for ADA paratransit service from the transit agency where you live, or if you live in an area without ADA paratransit service, you can still request visitor status at WTA.
-In this case, we will ask you to provide other forms of documentation.
+In this case, WTA may ask you to provide other forms of documentation.
 Once we receive these, and we determine you are eligible, you can book ADA paratransit rides for the following day.